syncfusion-content/xamarin.android-docs/xamarin-android/SfTreeView/Appearance.md

 An Adapter can be used to present the data in a way that makes sense for the application by using different controls.

-The TreeView allows you to customize the appearance of content view and expander view by setting the [Adapter](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfTreeView.Android~Syncfusion.Android.TreeView.SfTreeView~Adapter.html) property.You can customize the content view and expander view by overriding the `CreateContentView`, `CreateExpanderView`, `UpdateContentView` and `UpdateExpanderView` methods of `TreeViewAdapter`.
+The TreeView allows you to customize the appearance of content view and expander view by setting the [Adapter](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfTreeView.Android~Syncfusion.Android.TreeView.SfTreeView~Adapter.html) property.You can customize the content view and expander view by overriding the `CreateContentView`, `CreateExpanderView` methods and update its content in the `UpdateContentView` and `UpdateExpanderView` methods of `TreeViewAdapter`.

 {% tabs %}
 {% highlight c# %}